-Andra-Mihaela Mahu, Amandeep Singh, Florian Tambon, Benoit Ouellette, Jean-François Delisle, Tanya Paul, Foutse Khomh, Alexandre Marois et Philippe Doyon-Poulin
+Andra-Mihaela Mahu, Amandeep Singh, Florian Tambon, Benoit Ouellette, Jean-François Delisle, Tanya Paul, Foutse Khomh, Alexandre Marois and Philippe Doyon-Poulin

 |